Dan-Gahlinger/mewcastle/README.md

 Except the Mac binary is called: newcastle_mac it'll decompress creating a newcastle directory and putting eveyrthing you need in there, then just change to that dir and type: ./newcastle_mac
+The Mac 32Bit version is deprecated!
+I am not accepting bug reports for this version, it's now old, outdated, defunct.

 Note: For PC Dos/Windows there are several versions available - use the one that suits your preference... there is an EXE installer (with built-in uninstaller) - and also this version as a ZIP file and as a RAR - pick the one you like